-Press ✓ to select the Phone app, then press ➤ to enter the Phone menu.
-In the Phone menu, if there is no active phone call, view recent calls, scroll through contacts, or select from the favorites.
-If there is an active call, mute or unmute the phone or switch to handset or handsfree operation.
+While the Phone application page is displayed, press SEL to enter the Phone menu.
+In the Phone menu, if there is no active phone call, view recent calls, select from favorites, or scroll through contacts.
+If there is an active call, mute the phone or switch to handset operation.